Chaos Zero Nightmare: Chizuru Guide – Role, Rotation, Build

 Advertisement

-This is also why attack frequency matters more than it first appears.
-A slow, heavy hit may look impressive, but guides repeatedly favor lower-cost, faster, multi-hit, or partner-assisted attacks because they fill the Wisp requirement more efficiently.
-Chizuru is not just asking for attack power.
-She is asking for a team and rotation that can accelerate the path to her finisher.
+This is why attack frequency beats raw hit size.
+Lower-cost, faster, multi-hit, or partner-assisted attacks fill the Wisp requirement quicker, so they reach the finisher sooner.
+Chizuru is not just asking for Attack power — she is asking for a rotation that accelerates the path to her conversion.

-• Start by applying Karmic Flame to place Cursed Shackles.
+• Apply Karmic Flame to place Cursed Shackles.

 • Keep hitting the same shackled target to build Will-o’-Wisp.